 Dry eyes syndrome occurs when there is a chronic lack of the necessary lubrication present on the surface of your eyes.
 As one of the most common conditions of the eye, dry eye syndrome affects many patients by causing redness, itching, and swelling.

 If left untreated, you could experience more than redness and irritation.
 In some cases, scarring can occur on the surface of your eye.
 This can also include achy sensations and blurred vision.

 If your dry eyes syndrome persists, it’s important to seek professional help right away.
 Don’t risk permanently damaging your eyes.
 Let Dr. Jani provide you with the care you need to overcome your symptoms.

 When your eyes aren’t producing the lubrication they need, you are likely to experience a wide range of symptoms.
-Below are some of the most common symptoms associated with dry eye syndrome.
+Below are some of the most common symptoms of dry eye syndrome:

 It’s important to consider your surroundings when faced with dry eyes.
 You can help reduce the above symptoms by taking proactive steps.
 Try to prevent your eyes from getting too much air in them.
 You may also want to use a humidifier at home to help increase the moisture in the air.

 Protective eyewear is essential in helping to keep out irritating debris.
 It’s also important to apply eye drops throughout the day, even if your eyes don’t feel dry.
 This will help to ensure that they remain thoroughly lubricated and reduce the risk of dry eyes.

 If you work at a computer for most of the day, try positioning your monitor so that it is below eye level.
 You should also get into the habit of taking breaks often, as this will give your eyes a rest and help promote natural tear production.

 Blink often and close your eyes periodically to allow them to rest.
 By being diligent in how you treat your eyes, you can effectively reduce dry eye symptoms.